-Originally published in November 2014, we thought this incredible story of American heroism would be appropriate to reshare with our readers as we celebrate Independence Day.
+Originally published in November 2014, we thought this incredible story of American heroism would be appropriate to reshare with our readers.

 An interview with Maurice Johnson

 Through a lens ever darkening with the passage of time, the touchstones of our shared history speak to us.
 It’s on the written page, within the artifact, or embossed on the preserved image that we seek the fuller truth of who we are as a people.
 Yet, when the embodiment of that history still walks among us, the fog between our present and our past dissolves.